 DWG:

-DWG is used as an abbreviation for ‘Drawing,’ which is a proprietary vector file format created by Autodesk in 1982.
+DWG is used as an abbreviation for ‘Drawing,’ which is a proprietary vector file format of Autodesk (1982).
 Developers need a license to access this format in their software.
 DWG files are smaller than DXF files due to their binary makeup.
 Users can view and edit DWG files with other programs too, including Scan2CAD, though they are designed to be used in AutoCAD.

 DXF: